John Gotti: Incarceration

+Death and legacy

-In 1998, Gotti was diagnosed with throat cancer and sent to the United States Medical Center for Federal Prisoners in Springfield, Missouri, for surgery.
-Though the tumor was removed, the cancer was discovered to have returned two years later and Gotti was transferred back to Springfield, where he spent the rest of his life.
+In 1998, Gotti was diagnosed with throat cancer and sent to the United States Medical Center for Federal Prisoners in Springfield, Missouri for surgery.
+Though the tumor was removed, the cancer was discovered to have returned two years later, and Gotti was transferred back to Springfield, where he spent the rest of his life.

-Gotti's condition rapidly declined and he died on June 10, 2002, at the age of 61.
-The Catholic Diocese of Brooklyn announced that Gotti's family would not be permitted to have a Requiem Mass, but allowed a memorial Mass after the burial.
+Gotti's condition rapidly declined, and he died on June 10, 2002, at the age of 61.
+The Catholic Diocese of Brooklyn announced that Gotti's family would not be permitted to have a Requiem Mass, but would be allowed to have a memorial Mass after the burial.

 Gotti's funeral was held in a non-church facility.
 After the funeral, an estimated 300 onlookers followed the procession, which passed Gotti's Bergin Hunt and Fish Club, to the gravesite.
 Gotti's body was interred in a crypt next to his son, Frank.
-Gotti's brother, Peter, was unable to attend because of his incarceration.
+Gotti's brother Peter was unable to attend because of his incarceration.

 In an apparent repudiation of Gotti's leadership and legacy, the other New York City families sent no representatives to the funeral.
-Numerous prosecutions triggered by Gotti's tactics left the Gambinos decimated.
-By the turn of the century, half of the family's made men were in prison.
+Numerous prosecutions triggered by Gotti's tactics left the Gambino family in shambles; by the turn of the century, half of the family's made men were in prison.

 In popular culture

-Since his conviction, Gotti has been portrayed in six TV movies, two documentary series, three theatrical films and been subject in music.
+Since his conviction, Gotti has been portrayed in six television films, three documentary series, three theatrical films and been a subject of lyrics in music.